Study at TCU

 Educational Objectives

-2. Develop students’ ability to use and rely on their personal judgment.
+2. Develop students’ ability to both use and rely on individual judgment and thus possess the confidence to voice such.

 4. Train students in the fundamentals of their specializations.

 Currently, students enrolled in the colleges of Engineering and Knowledge Engineering can take research courses in any of the departments under the College of General Education.
-We are planning in the future to provide the same opportunity to students majoring in other subjects as well.
+We are currently planning to provide the same opportunity to students majoring in other subjects as well.

-From 2012, the university has also established seminars that incorporate comprehensive content to further enhance our Liberal Arts curriculum.
+From 2012, the university has also established seminars that incorporate comprehensive content to further enhance our Liberal Arts curricula.

 Department of Humanities and Social Sciences